 - This agreement shall not constitute or imply any partnership, joint venture, agency, fiduciary relationship or other relationship between the parties other than the contractual relationship expressly provided for in this agreement.

-- Any notice to be given under this Agreement shall be in writing and shall be sent by first class mail or air mail, or by facsimile or e-mail to the address of the relevant party set out at the head of this Agreement.
+- Any notice to be given under this Agreement shall be in writing and shall be sent by first class mail or e-mail to the address of the relevant party set out at the head of this Agreement.

 20. Third parties